Springtime is a great time to get a refresher on the basics of cleaning wood decks.

 Sweep areas where stair stringers rest on a lower deck or a concrete

-These area always vulnerable areas and need to be checked each year.
+These are always vulnerable areas and need to be checked each year.

 Wash Then Inspect Everywhere

-Use an exterior wood wash solution and mop off all the wood surfaces making
+Use an exterior wood wash solution to mop all the wood surfaces, making

 This is the most important difference about cleaning wood decks over composite